bartbutenaers/node-red-contrib-calc/README.md

 + **Square root (sqrt)**: square root of the number.
 + **Tangent (tan)**: tangent of an angle.
 + **Hyperbolic tangent (tanh)**: hyperbolic tangent of the number.

+## Message based operation
+When no operation is specified in the config screen, the operation needs to be specifiedin the ```msg.operation``` field of the input message.
+In the above list of available operations, the operation code is specified between angle brackets.

+For example to calculate the 'Cubic root' of a number, the ```msg.operation``` field should contain value ```cbrt```.